|

 AAAI Conference on Artificial Intelligence (AAAI), 2024

-project page / abstract / paper / code / bibtex / video
+project page / paper / abstract / code / bibtex

 We propose CELLO, a benchmark for evaluating LLMs' ability to follow complex instructions.
 We design a real-world dataset carefully crafted by human experts with 566 samples and 9 tasks.
 We also established 4 criteria and corresponding metrics and compared 18 Chinese-oriented models and 15 English-oriented models.